 Athey Family Master Teacher of the Arts and Chair of the Arts Department Diane Deery P'21 '23 teaches woodworking and photography.
 An environmental artist, Ms. Deery has displayed her art in several exhibits throughout the Mid-Atlantic region.
 She also has participated in artist-in-residence programs in Iceland, Philadelphia, and South Africa (2022).

 Nathan Taubkin '17 arrived at The Hill in 2021 after completing his B.A. in Cinema Studies at Oberlin College in Ohio.
-He serves as the Electronic Media Studio Coordinator and Teaching Fellow, teaching Introduction to Filmmaking and and Visual Storytelling and Journalism.
+He serves as the Electronic Media Studio Coordinator and Teaching Fellow, teaching Introduction to Filmmaking and Visual Storytelling and Photography.